fantasyland/fantasy-land/README.md

 of :: Applicative f => a -> f a
 ```

-A value which has an Applicative must provide an `of` method on itself
+A value which has an Applicative must provide an `of` method.
+The `of`
-or its `constructor` object.
-The `of` method takes one argument:
+method takes one argument:

     a.of(b)
-    a.constructor.of(b)

 1. `of` must provide a value of the same Applicative